Your School's Guide to Writing the Perfect Blog PostSeptember 18, 2017

 Create an enticing headline

-Introduce the subject matter
+Introduce your subject matter

 Structure your content

-Add a call to action
+Add a 'kicker' with a call to action

 Once your blog post is published, don’t forget to share it far and wide.
 Share the link in social media posts, add links to your posts into relevant emails and encourage visits to your blog for updates about the school on a regular basis.